 More signs of imminent Biden 2020 launch, as ad shoot turns into a 'hot mess'

-New signs emerged this week that it’s all but certain former Vice President Joe Biden will be announcing a presidential campaign in very near future.
+New signs emerged this week that it’s all but certain former Vice President Joe Biden will be announcing a presidential campaign in the very near future.

 One of those signals comes Thursday when Biden – who’s long been a friend to the labor movement – travels to Boston to speak with striking supermarket employees in southern New England.